-Devices connected to the software will automatically appear in the list Active Devices 11.
-To activate additional devices, connect them in the Found Devices 11 panel.
+Devices connected to the software will automatically appear in the list Active Devices.
+To activate additional devices, connect them in the Found Devices panel.
 The OPM automatically recognizes devices connected to the PC and connects to the first recognized device any time the software is started.

-In the example below, the PM101 and a sensor with the Serial Number 14031917 are connected to the PC.
-This combination has automatically been connected to the OPM and therefore appears in the panel Active Devices.
+In the example below, the PM61 Series power meter is connected to the PC.
+The PM61 Series power meter has automatically been connected to the OPM and therefore appears in the panel Active Devices.

 Active devices receive a default name consisting of the power meter type and the serial number of the sensor.
-This default name can be edited 14 to a name of choice.
+This default name can be edited to a name of choice.